strongloop/strongloop.com2/_posts/2018-07-20-loopback-4-developer-preview-3.md

   - LoopBack
 ---

-Whether you have been creating Node.js application using LoopBack 4 or wondering when is a good time to start building something serious, LoopBack 4 Developer Preview 3 is the release that you don't want to miss!
+Whether you have been creating Node.js application using LoopBack 4 or wondering when it's a good time to start building something serious, LoopBack 4 Developer Preview 3 is the release that you don't want to miss!

 With Developer Preview 3, you can now create a LoopBack application that can persist Models to a database using LoopBack 3 connectors or call out to other REST and legacy SOAP web services.
 There are new CLI commands to help you create artifacts along the way.